Favourited 211 times

 We are BRAND new.
 We purchased 100% raw, undeveloped land in Mid-January of 2020 and have been working to build it into a beautiful community.
 Currently, we are able to house 3 people, but the end goal is to have a self-sustaining community of 5-8 full-time dwellers and a regular flow of travelers coming through.
 We are also big fans of Van lifers, Tiny Housers, and BYOD (Bring your own dwelling) travelers.

-My Girlfriend, Katie and I (Richard) own and run the community.
-We are both earth-friendly, yogi, liberal, crunchy hippie types and are looking for more people who fit with our ideals.
+I, Richard own and run the community.
+I'm an earth-friendly, yogi, liberal, crunchy hippie, backpacker, nature type and are looking for more people who fit with our ideals.

 We LOVE board/card games, campfires, good conversations, learning things, plants, and sharing meals and drinks with other people.
 The main goal of this community is to have people around that we can both learn from and teach and enjoy each other's company.